 Figure 4.3.
-Activity concentration ($Bq m^{-3}$) of ${}^{90}Sr$ in surface water samples collected in the Norwegian Sea and the Skagerrak in 2006.
+Activity concentration $(Bq m^{-3})$ of ${}^{90}Sr$ in surface water samples collected in the North Sea, the Skagerrak and the Barents Sea in 2007.

-Seawater has been sampled in the Norwegian Sea and the Skagerrak and analysed for 90 Sr. The main sources of 90 Sr in these waters are discharge of liquid waste from reprocessing plants (mainly Sellafield), fallout from atmospheric nuclear weapons tests conducted mainly in the 1950s and 1960s and outflow of water from the Baltic Sea.
-The annual discharge of 90 Sr from Sellafield between 1998 and 2006 has been in the range of 5 to 31 TBq.
-The results for 2006 are presented in Figure 4.3.
-Typical activity concentration in Baltic Sea seawater has been reported to be in the range from 8 to 12 Bq m-3 (Vartti et al., 2006).
+Seawater has been sampled mainly in the North Sea and the Skagerrak and analysed for 90Sr.
+The main sources of 90Sr in these waters are discharge of liquid waste from reprocessing plants (mainly Sellafield), fallout from atmospheric nuclear weapons tests conducted mainly in the 1950s and 1960s and outflow of water from the Baltic Sea.
+The annual discharge of 90Sr from Sellafield between 1998 and 2007 has been in the range of 5 to 31 TBq.
+The results for 2007 are presented in Figure 4.3.
+Typical activity concentration of 90Sr in seawater from the southern Baltic Sea in 2007 has been reported to be around 7 Bq m-3 (Zalewska and Saniewski, 2009).

-In the Norwegian Sea and in the Skagerrak, the activity concentration ranged from 0.4 Bq m-3 to 4.5 Bq m-3.
-The highest concentrations were found off the southern coast of Norway in the Skagerrak.
-The activity concentrations are similar to the levels observed in 2003 in the same ares (NRPA, 2005).
+In the North Sea and in the Skagerrak, the activity concentration ranged from 0.7 Bq m-3 to 3.3 Bq m-3.
+The highest concentrations were found in the Skagerrak.
+The activity concentrations are similar to the levels observed in 2001 and 2004 in the same area (NRPA, 2006 and NRPA, 2003).